-B. LIVING WITH A SPECIFIED RELATIVE (WV WORKS, AFDC Medicaid, AFDC-Related Medicaid)
+B. LIVING WITH A SPECIFIED RELATIVE (WV WORKS), or (Parents/Caretaker Relatives Medicaid, AFDC-Related Medicaid)

-The child must be living with a specified relative in a place established as the relative's home.
-A specified relative is defined below.
+The child must be living with a specified caretaker relative, who assumes primary responsibility for the child's care, in a place established as the relative's home.
+A specified caretaker relative is defined below.

-Natural or adoptive parents.
+- Natural or adoptive parents.
 Adoption procedures must be finalized in order for an adoptive parent to qualify as a specified relative.
 If a child is living with his natural father and paternity has been legally established, the father is considered a specified relative;